 Also they do not sit in a cramped office 10 hours a day– which also has an impact on our posture on the bike.

+It is an awesome posture coach and activity tracker for the office with over 2000 reviews on Amazon.
 So unless you have all these things sorted, you are not comparing apples with apples.

 If you are a beginner or even intermediate, this very aggressive position may not suit you.
 You MUST go for comfort first, or you will get injured, not enjoy the journey and end up not achieving your goals from the sport.